-Midwest BankCentre, Inc. (the "Company," "we," "our," or "us") is a bank holding company headquartered in St. Louis, Missouri whose principal activity is the ownership and management of its wholly owned subsidiaries, Midwest BankCentre (the "Bank"), Midwest BankCentre Insurance Agency, LLC ("MBCIA") and Rising Analytics, LLC.
+Midwest BankCentre, Inc. (the "Company," "we," "our," or "us") is a bank holding company headquartered in St. Louis, Missouri whose principal activity is the ownership and management of its wholly owned subsidiaries, Midwest BankCentre (the "Bank"), Midwest BankCentre Insurance Agency, LLC ("MBCIA") and its newly formed subsidiary in October 2024, Rising Together CDE, LLC, a qualified community development entity formed as part of the federal new market tax credit program.
+Rising Analytics, LLC, a former wholly owned subsidiary of the Company, was dissolved in November 2024.

 The Bank has branches located primarily in the St. Louis metropolitan area, and provides a full range of commercial, mortgage and consumer banking products and services.
 The Bank operates under a State Chartered Depository Trust Company and is a member of the Federal Reserve Bank.
 As a state bank member of the Federal Reserve, the Bank is subject to regulation by the State of Missouri Division of Finance, the Federal Reserve, and the Federal Deposit Insurance Corporation ("FDIC").

 Our principal business activity has been lending to and accepting deposits from individuals, businesses, municipalities, and other entities.
 We have derived income principally from interest charged on loans and, to a lesser extent, from interest and dividends earned on investment securities.
 We have also derived income from noninterest sources, such as: fees received in connection with various lending and deposit services; residential mortgage loan originations, sales and servicing; and, from time to time, gains on sales of assets.
-Our principal expenses include interest expense on deposits and borrowings, operating expenses, such as salaries and employee benefits, occupancy and equipment expenses, data processing costs, professional fees and other noninterest expenses, provision for credit losses and income tax expense.
+Our principal expenses include interest expense on deposits and borrowings, operating expenses, such as salaries and employee benefits, occupancy and equipment, data processing costs, professional fees and other noninterest expenses, provision for credit losses and income tax expense.